Self Study 2024-2025 Self Study 2024-2025

 The Self-Study is required every eight-years, coinciding with the end of a grant of accreditation.
 The Self-Study is an opportunity for the College to conduct an in-depth evaluation of its operations, with an emphasis on a collaborative and data-driven process, demonstrating compliance with the Requirements of Affiliation and Standards for Accreditation.

 Peer reviewers conduct an on-site review of the Self-Study, verifying the College’s compliance, and providing areas for improvement if warranted.
 The Self-Study is conducted over a three-year period.
-FCC’s Self-Study process began in Fall of 2022 and will be concluded in early 2025 with the peer evaluation and notice of action by MSCHE.
+FCC’s Self-Study process began in Fall of 2022, utilizing the 13th Edition of the MSCHE Standards, and will be concluded in early 2025 with the peer evaluation and notice of action by MSCHE.

 Self-Study Timeline 2022 - 2025